Questions about singing at our events

 Even if you get up to the stage and panic, we can fix it for you!
 Just let us know you want to sing something else and we’ll let the next person go so we can update the list and you can get a chance to get yourself together.
 It’s no problem, we promise!

-Great minds think alike!
+Looks like great minds think alike!
 But yeah, we won’t play the same song twice in a night.
 Some hosts do!
 We’re not them.
 When you sing a song someone else has already sung it invariably becomes a competition, and we are very much not about that.
 With thousands and thousands of other songs, we’re happy to help you pick an even better alternative, though!

 Ooh!
 This is a good one!
 Our hosts set the microphone volume every song every time based on the room, karaoke track, and how you’re holding the mic.
 But it’s totally fine to get your host’s attention and ask them politely to turn your voice up, too.